 When you are ready to stop heroin use, heroin addiction treatment is available.
 You’ll need to break the cycle of heroin use, which can be done through medically assisted detoxification.
 Heroin will be flushed out of your system, and various medications will be used to manage your symptoms if needed.

-After detox, you’ll transition to a residential or outpatient program where you’ll receive treatment such as therapy, medication, and other well-being activities.
+After completing our detox program, you’ll transition to a residential or outpatient program where you’ll receive treatment such as therapy, medication, and other well-being activities.
 You’ll also work with your therapists to identify the underlying causes of your heroin use, as well as learn healthy coping strategies that will extend into the regular world.
 While many therapies are effective at treating heroin use disorder, some of the more common ones are cognitive behavioral therapy, dialectical behavior therapy, and family therapy.

 Wolf Creek Recovery in Prescott, AZ has experience treating heroin use disorder.
 We meet clients where they are and provide them with the support and understanding they need to heal.
 Each person is unique, and because of this, the journey to recovery looks different for everyone.
-Let us help you build a life you love.
+Let us help you build a life you love free from heroin addiction.
 Contact our team today at 833-732-8202.

 FAQs About Heroin Withdrawal